Dr. Maura Connolly Anderson

 With a degree in Biology, Karen pursued a career in natural resources, starting with the Bridger-Teton National Forest and culminating with ten years as a regional biologist with the Bureau of Reclamation in Salt Lake City.
 There, she focused on recovery of sensitive and endangered species and riparian restoration research.
 Desiring to return to the Greater Yellowstone region and spend more time with her young son, she “retired” from her career and settled in Teton Valley in 2007.

-Karen spends as much as possible camping, paddling, berry picking, and botanizing with her son and anyone else they can drag along.
-Of course, porch swing time is pretty important, too.
+Karen spends as much time as possible camping, paddling, berry picking, and botanizing with her son and anyone else they can drag along.

 Originally from Maine, Grace joined the Victor Veterinary team in July 2014.
 Grace received her B.S. in Animal Science from the University of Vermont in 2012.
 During that time, she spend three years working in the Intensive Care Unit at Vermont Large Animal Clinic.